 The Swedish Energy Agency (SEA) offers technology transfer through various programs, such as accelerator programs that support Swedish small and medium-sized enterprises (SMEs) with innovative energy solutions to reach out to other countries.
 In two of these accelerators the SEA introduces and demonstrates innovative technology in India and Indonesia in cooperation with local stakeholders.
 Other programs have a sectoral focus, such as promoting sustainable heating and cooling in China.
+A key component in these programs is to encourage private sector activities that support the countries to access sustainable technologies, contributing to an accelerated green transition in the energy sector.
 The main objective in the long run with all the SEA's programs is a sustainable energy future, in line with the 1.5-degree target.
 The programs are financed by the R&D budget of the SEA.